Viasat/shim-review/README.md

 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.
 ### If there are allow-listed hashes please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification.
 -------------------------------------------------------------------------------
-Our embedded CA certificate (viasatuk.der) is used to verify the PAE binary.
+Our embedded certificate is used to verify the PAE binary.

 -------------------------------------------------------------------------------
 ### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.